realA10001986/Time-Circuits-Display/README.md

 Adjusting the RTC is useful if you can't use NTP for time keeping, and really helpful when using GPS.
 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.
 Note: The time you entered will be changed if/when the device has access to authoritative time such as via NTP or GPS.
 For DST (daylight saving) and GPS, it is essential that you first set the correct time zone in the [Config Portal](#the-config-portal).

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "SET RTC" is displayed and the *Present Time* display shows a date and time
+- Press ENTER repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time
 - Hold ENTER until the *Present Time* display goes off except for the first field to enter data into
 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).